ReCodEx/web-app/README.md

 * `TITLE` - Prefix for the web page title.
 * `SKIN` - Which [skin color](https://adminlte.io/themes/AdminLTE/documentation/index.html) of the AdminLTE should be used.
 * `ALLOW_*` - Allows or disables different forms for registration.
 Note that this configuration should match which registration types are supported by the API.
-* `URL_PATH_PREFIX` - If the ReCodEx is not placed in the root path of the current domain, the path prefix should be placed here.
-This also allows running multiple ReCodEx frontends on one domain.
+* `URL_PATH_PREFIX` - If the ReCoVid is not placed in the root path of the current domain, the path prefix should be placed here.
+This also allows running multiple ReCoVid frontends on one domain.
 * `PERSISTENT_TOKENS_KEY_PREFIX` - Prefix used for security token identifiers (in cookies or in local storage).
-If you run multiple ReCodEx instances on the same domain, it might be necessary to give each instance different prefix.
+If you run multiple ReCoVid instances on the same domain, it might be necessary to give each instance different prefix.
 * `CAS_HELPDESK_URL` - URL for a link that is displayed in case CAS registration fails.
 The URL may be either `mailto:` URL (with email to tech support) or `http(s):` URL leading to a web page where help can be found.

 ## Usage